ikuo/node-csv-map-parser/README.md

 # node-lcsv-parser

-A parser of key value pairs encoded into CSV (Labeled CSV).
+A parser of key value pairs encoded in 'labeled' CSV format.

 ## Installation